frontkom/projects-documentation/installation.md

-# Local installation of Nymedia Drupal projects
+# Local installation of Frontkom Drupal projects

 ## Short version

 1. Clone the repository
 2. Install dependencies

-3. Place the following in settings.local.php:
+3. Place the following in settings.local.php (deprecated as a requirement.
+Should automatically be inserted when you use ddev).

 ```php
 $settings['environment'] = 'development';